 Monetary policy is therefore a very powerful tool in a floating exchange rate system with high capital mobility - which is precisely the opposite of what happens with fixed exchange rates.

 Now consider a fiscal policy expansion.
-If the government increases its spending in the economy to try and boost income/output, it will simply lead to an exchange rate appreciation that offsets the policy effect.
+If the government increases its spending in the economy to try and boost income/output, it will simply lead to an exchange rate appreciation that offsets that increased spending.

-So, as with monetary policy, the exact opposite of what happens under fixed exchange rates with capital mobility happens with floating rates - fiscal policy is ineffective.
+So, as with monetary policy, the exact opposite of what happens under fixed exchange rates with capital mobility happens with floating rates - fiscal policy is ineffective for raising national income.

 Whilst perfect capital mobility is not possible, for the reasons given at the top of the page, significantly high capital mobility does exist.
 However, there is still some room for monetary and fiscal policy in either exchange rate system, and this is often accompanied by coordinated policies throughout the international economy to maximize impact.